Aftaputra/Microscope-OF/docs/source/plugins/routes.rst

 Introduction
 ------------
-Plugins can automatically create routes to expose plugin functionality via the web API.
-Creating API routes for your plugin is strongly recommended, as this is the primary way we encourage interaction with the microscope device.
+Extensions can create views to expose extension functionality via the web API.
+Creating API views for your extension is strongly recommended, as this is the primary way we encourage interaction with the microscope device.

-To create API routes, add a dictionary to your plugin class, named ``api_views``.
-Within this dictionary, each key should be a string defining the route URL, whose value is a class, subclassing :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewPlugin`.
+To create API views, add a dictionary to your extension class, named ``api_views``.
+Within this dictionary, each key should be a string defining the route URL, whose value is a class, subclassing :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewExtension`.

 For example, your ``api_views`` dictionary may look like:

 .. code-block:: python

-    class MyPluginClass(MicroscopePlugin):
+    class MyExtensionClass(MicroscopeExtension):

         api_views = {
-            '/myplugin': MyRouteAPI,
+            '/myextension': MyRouteAPI,
         }

-Here, ``MyRouteAPI`` is a web API plugin class, subclassing :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewPlugin`.
-If your plugin package were named ``myplugins.package``, an API route would be automatically added at ``/api/v1/plugin/myplugins/package/myplugin``.
+Here, ``MyRouteAPI`` is a web API extension class, subclassing :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewExtension`.
+If your extension package were named ``myextensions.package``, an API route would be automatically added at ``/api/v1/extension/myextensions/package/myextension``.

-The full URL that your plugin will attach to is essentially identical to it's full module path.
-That is, if your plugin is loaded from ``my_microscope_plugins.mypluginpackage:MyPluginClass``, then your plugin routes will appear at ``<microscope_url>/plugin/my_microscope_plugins/mypluginpackage/<route>``.
-While this means that plugin routes can get long very quickly, they will generally only ever be accessed by client applications, and so this generally should not be a problem.
+The full URL that your extension will attach to is essentially identical to it's full module path.
+That is, if your extension is loaded from ``my_microscope_extensions.myextensionpackage:MyExtensionClass``, then your extension views will appear at ``<microscope_url>/extension/my_microscope_extensions/myextensionpackage/<route>``.
+While this means that extension views can get long very quickly, they will generally only ever be accessed by client applications, and so this generally should not be a problem.

-The MicroscopeViewPlugin class
+The MicroscopeViewExtension class
 ------------------------------

-All API plugin classes must subclass :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewPlugin`, which is itself a subclass of `Flask's MethodView <http://flask.pocoo.org/docs/1.0/api/#flask.views.MethodView>`_.
+All API extension classes must subclass :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewExtension`, which is itself a subclass of `Flask's MethodView <http://flask.pocoo.org/docs/1.0/api/#flask.views.MethodView>`_.
 This greatly simplifies defining different functionality associated with different HTTP methods at a single URL route.
 It is best practice to clearly separate out types of functionality by HTTP method.
 For example, a GET request should never change the state of the microscope.
 For this, POST or PUT requests are acceptable.
 Parameters should be passed to POST and PUT requests as JSON payloads, and your methods should include fallback code for cases where parameters are not passed, or are passed in an invalid format.
-The DELETE method should only be used in situations where your plugin creates additional URL routes for newly created objects, and should serve only to delete these objects and routes.
+The DELETE method should only be used in situations where your extension creates additional URL views for newly created objects, and should serve only to delete these objects and views.

 Each HTTP method maps to a function with the same name, in lowercase.
-For example, your :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewPlugin` may look like:
+For example, your :py:class:`openflexure_microscope.api.v1.views.MicroscopeViewExtension` may look like:

 .. code-block:: python

     from flask import jsonify
     ...
-    class MyRouteAPI(MicroscopeViewPlugin):
+    class MyRouteAPI(MicroscopeViewExtension):

         def get(self):
             # Retrieve some information, without changing the state of the microscope